-The difference, the key, the essence at the heart of it is what comes from the heart, whether the things of darkness attributed to the human heart, or God's love for his people.
+The difference, the key, the essence is whether what comes from the heart are those things of darkness attributed to human nature, or the examples of God's heart-felt love for his people.
 When we can accept that we are loved so completely, so totally by God; when we can understand and believe that God's love was so complete that he sent his Son that we might have life and life abundant; when we can accept that we are accepted so completely by God, then our hearts will be so full of love, and joy, and life that all the other stuff is pushed out.
 Then what comes forth from our hearts will be that same grace, mercy, acceptance and love, and the whole world will know by our actions, inspired by love from the heart, that we are indeed followers of Christ.
 As the song puts it, "They will know that we are Christians, by our love."
 The world needs more of that kind of love.
 The Christian faith needs more of that kind of love.
-The Christian faith needs more a little girl's prayer: "God, please make the bad people good, and the good people nice."
+The Church needs more of that kind of love that would answer a little girl's prayer: "God, please make the bad people good, and the good people nice."

-And so the answer should be clear, that if the heart is the natural source of evil intentions then the way to overcome those natural instincts is to fill our hearts with the love of God.
-By pouring into our hearts the love of God made manifest in Christ until they overflow with peace, patience, kindness, generosity, and above all love, pushing aside all of the natural nastiness that can lurk there.
-Replace the sense of self-entitlement with a sense of awe and gratitude for being blessed.
-Set aside any "I deserve" with "thank you."
-Fill yourself with the good things with which you are blessed - "It is not what goes into a person that defiles them," Jesus said.
-But first fill yourself with the bread of heaven, let your heart be filled to overflowing with the love, the compassion, the generosity, the caring, the grace of Christ.
-Come to his table, just as you are, and be filled with the abundant love and life that Jesus promised.
+It should be clear then that if the heart is the natural source of evil intentions then the way to overcome those natural instincts is to fill our hearts with the love of God.
+As we pour into our hearts the love of God made manifest in Christ until they overflow with peace, patience, kindness, generosity, and above all love, we will push aside all of the natural nastiness that can lurk there.
+We can replace any sense of self-entitlement with a sense of awe and gratitude for being blessed.
+We can overcome any "I deserve" with "thank you."
+By the grace of God we can do this and then truly what comes from our heart will be that which pleases God, and others, and even ourselves.